Sagar8169/improved-journey-mediaPose/design.md

 ## Open Questions & Clarifications Needed

 - Exact production domain(s) to set cookie Domain and CORS allowlist (e.g., rollmetric.com, staging)
-- Netlify Next adapter version and function payload size limits to size rawReport cap
+- Netlify Next adapter version and function payload size limits to size finish payload cap
-- Whether to compress rawReport (gzip) at rest or rely on Mongo storage as-is
+- Whether to compress the aggregated report (gzip) at rest or rely on Mongo storage as-is
 - Password policy requirements (length/complexity) beyond defaults
 - Email template/design and sender identity (from address) for Resend
 - Should unverified users be able to login at all, or only after verification?
 (Current design: allow login but block session endpoints)